A few helpful notes

 Windows Based Laptops.

-If you decide to purchase a Windows laptop, it would be highly recommended to buy one of the main brands for example, Samsung, Toshiba, HP, Dell, ASUS etc. Windows 7 or higher is fine, but please ensure that they are network capable.
-Ask the salesman that you intend this for an education setting in BYOD and that the operating system must be able to perform on a network.
+If you decide to purchase a Windows laptop, it would be highly recommended to buy one of the main brands for example, Samsung, Toshiba, HP, Dell, ASUS etc. Windows 10 is the current industry standard for operating systems, and please ensure the devices are wifi enabled.
+Ask the salesman that you intend this for an education setting.
 We also recommend that you go for as much RAM memory as possible, preferably 8 Gigabytes at least is best.
-The Hard drive should be a minimum of 500 Gigabytes as students are often working with media and video (especially in MYP) and this uses a lot of memory.
+The hard drive should be a minimum of 500 Gigabytes as students are often working with media and video (especially in MYP and DP) and this uses a lot of memory.
+Although performance is a necessity, please do not buy laptops for gaming as they are usually far more expensive and heavy, and therefore not the best suited for an educational environment.
 Keep an eye out for good deals at shops such as Jumbo, Carrefour, Lulu Hypermarket and Sharif DG etc.

 At present we have about a ratio of approximately 70% Windows and 30% Mac in the BYOD program as Windows based PC laptops are inherently less expensive whereas Apple laptops are chosen for their ease of use.